Learn

 When creating purchase requisitions, best practices include:

-• Provide detailed information: Ensure that all purchase requisitions include sufficient detail about the item or service being requested, including the quantity, specifications, delivery date, and budget code.
+• Provide detailed information: Ensure all purchase requisitions include sufficient detail about the item or service being requested, including the quantity, specifications, delivery date, and budget code.

 • Standardize the process: Develop a standard template for purchase requisitions and establish clear guidelines for how they should be completed, reviewed, and approved.